protocol/ResNetLab/OPEN_PROBLEMS/DECENTRALIZED_DATA_DELIVERY_MARKETS.md

 ## Short description

-With the emergence of Decentralized Storage Networks and the rapid decrease in the price of storage services and hardware, there is a rapidly growing need to leverage the additional storage capacity contributed to Decentralized Storage Networks by several new players, such as end-users and use it to deliver a reliable and high quality storage but also delivery services.
-Similarly to Content Delivery Networks (CDNs) for the traditional Cloud Storage market, we now have the opportunity to build **Decentralised CDNs **for Decentralised Storage Networks.
+With the emergence of Decentralized Storage Networks and the rapid decrease in the price of storage services and hardware, there is a rapidly growing need to leverage the additional storage capacity contributed to Decentralized Storage Networks by new players, including end-users, and use it to deliver reliable and high-quality storage and delivery services.
+Similarly to Content Delivery Networks (CDNs) for the traditional Cloud Storage market, we now have the opportunity to build **Decentralised CDNs** for Decentralised Storage Networks.
 The Decentralized Data Delivery Markets (3DMs) Open Problem covers all the essential areas of work that need to be studied in order to create **a fully permissionless free market for data delivery that supports fair data exchange** on the service provided.

 ## Long description